WhiteLicorice/poke-claude/README.md

 #### Basic settings
 - **URL:** `https://api.github.com/repos/YOUR_USERNAME/YOUR_REPO/actions/workflows/poke-claude.yml/dispatches` (just copy `YOUR_USERNAME/YOUR_REPO` off your address bar)
 - Click `Crontab` and decide when you want to poke Claude and start your usage window.
-Remember to your timezone correctly.
+Remember to set your timezone correctly.

 #### Send HTTP request
 - **Method:** `POST`